Last Updated: 11th Sep 2024 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Are Solar Batteries Worth It?

-Summary: In 2024, if you are on a flat-rate tariff anywhere except South Australia, battery payback will likely be 12 years or more.
-But if you are on a time-of-use tariff anywhere except VIC, TAS, ACT or NT, a solar battery can pay for itself in under 10 years, sometimes as quickly as six years.
+Summary: In 2024, if you are on a flat-rate tariff anywhere except South Australia and Western Australia, battery payback will likely be over 12 years.
+But – in a best case situation – if you are on a time-of-use tariff anywhere except NT or TAS, a solar battery can pay for itself in under 10 years and sometimes in under 5.
 Read on for the details:

 Table Of Contents